devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 If 2 node operators collude, the total supply drops by ~1.7%.
 If 3 operators collude, it drops by ~3.6%.

-Depending on the market reaction, the value of stETH could decrease dramatically following these events, making a decently sized short position in stETH (or more likely wstETH) profitable.
+Depending on the market reaction, the value of stPLS could decrease dramatically following these events, making a decently sized short position in stPLS (or more likely wstETH) profitable.

 Risk accepted: